 I have several years of programming experience with Unity C#.
-See the Projects page for examples of projects I made with Unity.
+See the Projects page for examples of several projects I made with Unity.

 I am proficient in writing vertex/fragment and compute shaders.
-I notably made use of shaders when developing the COLIBRI VR project.
+I notably made use of shaders when developing the COLIBRI VR project in Unity.

 I have good knowledge of Python programming, and have used Anaconda and conda environments on Windows and Ubuntu.
 I have also worked with Jupyter notebooks.

-I led a few projects in C++ and Java in the course of obtaining my Master’s degree.
+I led a few projects in Java in the course of obtaining my Master’s degree.